Chapter 9. SQL-Invoked Routines

 Java Language Procedures

-Java procedures are defined similarly to functions.
+Java procedures are defined in a similar way to functions.
 The differences are:

 • The return type of the Java static method must be void.